 This program, which aims to reduce traffic fatalities and serious injuries on all public roads, saw an increase in funding to $15.5 billion over five years.
 Importantly, HSIP uses planning to target vulnerable populations and the areas of greatest need.
 Planning and assessment of vulnerabilities is a requirement to be eligible for funds, and funding will be directed to locations identified in the plans and assessments.
 With 2 percent of funding earmarked for statewide planning, the program supports safety projects ranging from protected bike lanes to Safe Routes to School initiatives.

 Under BIL, CMAQ was expanded, and for the first time, micromobility is explicitly an eligible use.
 Communities may now use CMAQ funding on bikeshare and shared-scooter systems as well as for the purchase of medium- or heavy-duty zero emission vehicles and related charging equipment.
 Distributed by state departments of transportation, planners have an opportunity to engage with state leaders to secure funding for newly eligible micromobility projects.

 This program aims to prevent roadway deaths and serious injuries by helping local governments, MPOs, and tribal governments develop and implement comprehensive safety action plans.
 SS4A is a discretionary program with $5 billion in appropriated funds over the next five years.
 This is one of the largest new investments directly in planning.
 Importantly, the action plan and implementation grants available through this program can connect and extend the Vision Zero planning efforts underway in many communities.

-Planners need to remain advocates for this program as its funding will be part of the annual appropriations process and local governments are directly eligible for funding.
-While the first round of applications is closed, it is intended to be an annual program.
+Planners need to remain advocates for this program as its funding is part of the annual appropriations process and local governments are directly eligible for funding.

 Planning for Emerging Needs and Technologies